The Inn’s committees direct the activities and day to day management of the Inn.

 - The Freehold

 The Inn’s main committees are the Bar Liaison Committee, Education & Training Committee, the Estates Committee and the Library Committee.
 In some instances, the main committees have subordinate committees to manage specific areas of activities, such as Qualifying Sessions and Advocacy Training.

-The main committees of the Inn, the Finance Sub-Committee, the Investment Sub-Committee, the Equality, Diversity and Inclusivity Sub-Committee and the International Committee report to the Executive Committee, which considers issues that are fundamental to the Inn and its operations.
+The main Bench committees of the Inn, the Finance Sub-Committee, the Investment Sub-Committee, the Equality, Diversity and Inclusivity Sub-Committee, the International Committee and the Archive Committee report to the Executive Committee, which considers issues that are fundamental to the Inn and its operations.
 The chairs of main committees are ex-officio members of the Executive Committee.

 Bench Table is name given to the regular board meeting of the Governing Benchers of the Inn.
 Any Governing Bencher is welcome to attend.
 As outlined in BTO 16 and 17, some Bench Table meetings take the form of a Parliament where key decisions include the election of the Treasurer, approving the list of students to be Called to the Bar and approving the election of new Masters of the Bench.
 Many matters are considered first by the Executive Committee and then forwarded on to Bench Table/Parliament.